-Standard pairs give rise to bijective Frobenius maps $\Hom(\varphi_1,\varphi_2\varphi_3)\to \Hom(\ol\varphi_2\varphi_1,\varphi_3)$ and $\Hom(\varphi_1,\varphi_2\varphi_3)\to \Hom(\varphi_1\ol\varphi_3,\varphi_2)$, as well as to positive maps $\Hom(\varphi\varphi_1,\varphi\varphi_2)\to \Hom(\varphi_1,\varphi_2)$ $\Hom(\varphi_1\varphi,\varphi_2\varphi)\to \Hom(\varphi_1,\varphi_2)$ with tracial properties \cite{LRo,QSC}, which we shall freely use in the rest of the paper.
+Standard pairs give rise to bijective Frobenius maps $\Hom(\varphi_1,\varphi_2\varphi_3)\to \Hom(\ol\varphi_2\varphi_1,\varphi_3)$ and $\Hom(\varphi_1,\varphi_2\varphi_3)\to \Hom(\varphi_1\ol\varphi_3,\varphi_2)$, as well as to positive maps $\Hom(\varphi\varphi_1,\varphi\varphi_2)\to \Hom(\varphi_1,\varphi_2)$ $\Hom(\varphi_1\varphi,\varphi_2\varphi)\to \Hom(\varphi_1,\varphi_2)$ with tracial properties \cite{LRo,BKLR}, which we shall freely use in the rest of the paper.

-These structures turn the homomorphisms between type $I\!I\!I$ factors into a C* tensor 2-category (with 1-objects the factors, 2-objects the homomorphisms, and 2-morphisms the intertwiners).
-It is again simple, strict, and has direct sums and subobjects.
+These structures turn the homomorphisms between type $I\!I\!I$ factors into a C* tensor 2-category (with objects the factors, 1-morphisms the homomorphisms, and 2-morphisms the intertwiners).
+It is again simple and strict, the homomorphisms admit direct sums, and non-zero projections correspond to sub-homomorphisms.
 The endomorphisms of a given factor $N$ form just a C* tensor category $\End(N)$ (with objects the endomorphisms, and morphisms the intertwiners).
 We denote the full subcategory of endomorphisms of finite dimension as $\End_0(N)$.

 For many purposes below,